remult/remult/docs/tutorials/angular/README.md

 ### Add Angular Modules

-//TODO - why HttpClientModule - we con't actually use it In the Angular app we'll be using Angular's `HttpClientModule` and `FormsModule`.
+In the Angular app we'll be using Angular's `HttpClientModule` and `FormsModule`.

 We'll modify the `app.module.ts` file to load Angular's `HttpClientModule` and `FormsModule`.